 IDE stands for Integrated Drive Electronics.
 It is an older standard to connect the IDE compatible hard drive disks and optical drives.

 - SATA Connectors

-Serial Advance Technology Attachment connectors are used to connect to the modern hard disk drives, solid state drives and optical disk drives.
+Serial Advanced Technology Attachment connectors are used to connect to the modern hard disk drives, solid-state drives, and optical disk drives.
 It is significantly faster than IDE connectors.

-You can easily speed up your old PC by connecting a compatible hard disk drive with SATA Connectors.
+You can easily make your old PC faster by connecting a compatible hard disk drive with SATA Connectors.

 - Power Connectors

 Power Connectors are the most important type of connectors on the motherboard.
 Below are the types of power connectors.